5 Star Trusted Rating

 5. Wait for Approval: After submission, your application will be processed.
 This can take several months, so be prepared for a waiting period.
 Stay in contact with the consulate or embassy for any updates or additional requirements.
 Once approved, you will receive your Argentinian citizenship and can apply for an Argentinian passport.

-By following these steps and tips, you can successfully apply for Argentinian citizenship by descent and enjoy the numerous benefits that come with it.
+By following these steps, you can successfully apply for Argentinian citizenship by descent and enjoy the numerous benefits that come with it.

 Argentina Citizenship by Descent vs Citizenship by Birth